 Iannaccone is currently a graduate student in the occupational therapy program at the University of Southern California and serves as a junior board member on the Woodbury Foundation.
 “As an alumna, there are a number of ways to get involved.
 This is just one way in which I chose to give back.”
 Iannaccone acknowledged that she feels lucky to be part of a foundation that is able to make a gift like this.
 She hopes that other alumnae, friends, and families see the impact in the small ways to give back.
 She hopes others choose to prioritize Scripps in some way.

 You can designate your gift to any area of campus life.
-To make a gift to Scripps College, visit our website today.
+To make a gift to Scripps College, click here.